 - Assignment: After the assessment, the reported incident goes to the highly skilled technical specialists via email.
 These specialists take the bridle from here.

-- Handling: The support team then performs necessary operations for the restoration of usual workflow back again.
+- Handling: The support team then performs necessary operations for the restoration of the usual workflow back again.

-Furthermore, ServiceNow also provides you a facility to track the status of Service Desk’s activities for our issue.
+Furthermore, ServiceNow also provides you a facility to track the status of the Service Desk’s activities for our issue.
 Apart from this, if any miracle happens and your phone starts automatically without any assistance from the Service Desk, you can easily cancel the reported incident.